Bruce Chatwin

 Salman Rushdie

 Nicholas Shakespeare was born in 1957.
 The son of a diplomat, much of his youth was spent in the Far East and South America.
 His books have been translated into twenty-two languages.
-They include The Vision of Elena Silves (winner of the Somerset Maugham Award), Snowleg, The Dancer Upstairs, Inheritance, Priscilla and Six Minutes in May.
+They include The Vision of Elena Silves (winner of the Somerset Maugham Award), Snowleg, The Dancer Upstairs, Inheritance, Priscilla, Six Minutes in May and acclaimed biographies of Bruce Chatwin and Ian Fleming.
+His most recent thriller featuring John Dyer was The Sandpit.
 He has been longlisted for the Booker Prize twice, was a Visiting Fellow at All Souls College, Oxford and is a Fellow of the Royal Society of Literature.